BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Heroic March

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Everyone has a Price** `PASSIVE` - Whilst within 6" and Line of Sight of the Master of Lake-town, this model may re-roll failed To Wound rolls of a natural 1 when making Strikes.
+- **Everyone has a Price** `PASSIVE`

+Whilst within 6" and Line of Sight of the Master of Lake-town, this model may re-roll failed To Wound rolls of a natural 1 when making Strikes.
 This rule has no effect if the Master of Lake-town has no Will points remaining.

 </div>